-I’m sure by now that some are thinking as they read this what does this have to do with one William Longmire?
-Well, I am happy to report that I have discovered yet another way to horrify historians and scholars by pointing out that as early as 1736 up until the 1740’s William recorded land patents and/or surveys for three different Land Offices of Lord Fairfax: King George County, Fairfax County, and Prince William County.
-And to top if off he drew some pretty fancy plats as well.
-William managed to write upwards, possibly more, of 200 entries for Lord Fairfax – many of which while simultaneously working for the county court and managing store and ledger accounts for Col Thomas Turner’s merchant/dry goods enterprise in the 1740’s.
-A fair amount of work considering that you also raised much of your own food unless you were of the gentry class.
+I’m sure by now that some are thinking, as they read this, what the heck does this have to do with one William Longmire?
+Well, I am happy to report that I have discovered yet another way to horrify historians and scholars by pointing out that as early as 1736 up until the late 1740’s William Longmire recorded land patents and/or surveys for the Northern Neck Proprietary.
+It appears that William copied and/or drew some pretty fancy plats as well.
+William managed to write over 200 entries in the Grants E land books for Lord Fairfax – many of which while simultaneously working for the county court and managing store and ledger accounts for Col Thomas Turner’s merchant/dry goods enterprise in the early 1740’s.
+William also wrote some entries in the later 1740’s when Lord Fairfax returned from England to take up residence in Virginia.

-p.s.
-For those who may be interested in viewing actual copies of Northern Neck Proprietary patents and surveys simply visit http://www.virginiamemory.com .
+As a side note I must apologize in advance for upsetting the historical apple cart.
+But hey, don’t shoot the messenger.
+Meanwhile for those who may be interested in viewing actual copies of Northern Neck Proprietary patents and surveys simply visit http://www.virginiamemory.com .
 From there go to Digital Collections, select Collections A to Z, then scroll down to Virginia Land Office Patents and Grants.
-William’s entries can be found in the links for 1736 – 1742 Grants E and 1742 – 1754 Grants F. Meanwhile I will be contacting LVA staff to find out how to download their tiff files so that William’s work can be viewed here and handwriting compared, etc.
+William’s entries can be found in the links for 1736 – 1742 Grants E and 1742 – 1754 Grants F. Meanwhile I will be contacting LVA staff to find out how to properly download their digital files so that William’s work can be viewed here and handwriting compared, etc.